YUJAEYUN/YUJAEYUN/README.md

+# Computer Science Student | Collaborative Developer

 I'm a Computer Science student with a strong ambition to become a highly effective and collaborative developer.
-Beyond technical expertise, I'm committed to fostering an environment where teamwork and shared values drive project success.
+Beyond technical expertise, I'm committed to fostering an environment where **teamwork and shared values** drive project success.
 I consistently seek opportunities for growth and challenge myself to create robust solutions that provide significant value to users.
-My approach prioritizes clear communication and active participation to contribute meaningfully to team goals.
+My approach prioritizes **clear communication and active participation** to contribute meaningfully to team goals.

 ---